T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TUCKER: Beg your pardon?

-DANIELS: You might want to initialize the grid.
+DANIELS: You might want to initialise the grid.
 I'm ready to download the biometric parameters.

 DANIELS: I'm afraid we don't monitor events quite that closely.